Already a DIA Member? Sign in. Not a member? Join.

 Megan Doyle, JD, MPH

-Megan Doyle is an attorney and policy professional with 15 years of experience in the regulation of drugs, medical devices, combination products, and in vitro diagnostics.
+Megan Doyle is an attorney and policy professional with 15+ years of experience in the regulation of drugs, medical devices, and in vitro diagnostics.
 She received her law degree from Georgetown University Law Center and her master’s degree in public health from Johns Hopkins University.
-After seven years in the medical device practice at Hogan Lovells, she joined Amgen as a Senior Counsel for Health Regulatory.
-For four years, she counseled Amgen on drug, device, combination product, digital health, and companion diagnostic matters.
-Currently, she is a Director in Amgen’s Global Regulatory and R&D Policy group, where she is the Global Policy Lead for Oncology and Medical Device-related matters.
+After years in the medical device practice at Hogan Lovells, she joined Amgen as a Senior Counsel for Health Regulatory, where she counseled on drug, device, digital health, and diagnostic matters.
+Then, she served as Amgen's Global Policy Lead for Oncology, Diagnostics, and Digital Health.
+She is currently at attorney with Eli Lilly and Company, where she counsels on diagnostic matters that impact drug development and commercialization.

 Chief Medical Officer, Digital Health Center of Excellence, CDRH, FDA, United States